Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

     * Create and manage service accounts
     * Display organization activity and usage for a selected date range
     * Support for Node.js version 12.13.0 or later
-* **Amplify Central WebUI**: API provider can add an API Service without specifying an endpoint
+* **Amplify Central WebUI**: API provider can add an API service without specifying an endpoint

-**Bug fixes**: Activity report on the Environment details page does not display an error message if an API Service encounters an error while publishing to the Unified Catalog
+**Bug fixes**: Activity report on the Environment details page does not display an error message if an API service encounters an error while publishing to the Unified Catalog

 ## Amplify agents August 2021